 To loop over collections of data rather than reference explicit numbered items, a repeating section is used.
-Please see section 4.2.4 below.
-Note
+Refer to section 5.2.5 Using Repeating Sections and Repeating Table Rows below.

 Docmosis allows you to reference items that are out of bounds.
 If you refer to an item that is out of bounds, a blank is returned.
-If using Java objects as data, some control over this "forgiving" behaviour can be configured; refer to section 5.2.2.2 Unforgiving Mode.
+If using Java objects as data, some control over this "forgiving" behaviour can be configured; refer to section 6.2.2.2 Setting Unforgiving Mode.

-4.2.4 Image Data
+5.2.4 Using Image Data